gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 - Can secondary nodes communicate with primary node by HTTP/HTTPS/SSH ports?
 - Can secondary nodes execute a successful git clone using git user's own SSH Key to primary node repository?

->**Note:**
-This list is an attempt to document all the moving parts that can go wrong.
-We are working into getting all this steps verified automatically in a rake task in the future.

-[ssh-pair]: #create-ssh-key-pairs-for-new-geo-nodes